wormhole-foundation/wormhole-sdk-ts/DESIGN.md

 A `Chain` is a specific blockchain, potentially with overrides for slight differences in the platform implementation.

-A `Module` is a specific application on a `Chain`, it provides a set of methods that can be called to accomplish some action (e.g. `TokenBridge` allows send,receive,lookup token, etc...)
+A `Protocol` (fka `Module`) is a specific application on a `Chain`, it provides a set of methods that can be called to accomplish some action (e.g. `TokenBridge` allows send/receive/lookup token, etc...)

 A `Signer` is an interface that provides a callback to sign one or more transaction objects.
 These signed transactions are sent to the blockchain to invoke some action.

+An `Attestation` is a signed guarantee that some _thing_ happened on a remote chain, sent to the target chain to complete a transfer.

-# Responsibilities
+# Details

 ## Wormhole

 Registers Platforms

 Allows overriding chain specific configs (rpc, contract addresses, ...)

 Provides methods to get PlatformContext or ChainContext objects